nicklockwood/Euclid/CONTRIBUTING.md

 Types of PR:

-* Documentation fixes - if you've found a typo, or incorrect comment, either in the README or a code comment, feel free to create a PR directly against the **master** branch.
+* Documentation fixes - if you've found a typo, or incorrect comment, either in the README or a code comment, feel free to create a PR directly against the **main** branch.

 * Minor code fixes - a typo in a method name or a trivial bug fix should be made against the **develop** branch.